ice-HoTF/DZL-SteamDeck/DZL-Beta-main_SteamDeck/DZL/README.md

 \
 \
-2: Take ownership of the '/home/$USER/DZL' folder in the Terminal like this:
+2: Take ownership of the '/home/$USER/DZL' folder in the Terminal like this: sudo chmod +x /home/$USER/DZL/./*
 \
 \
-sudo chmod +x /home/$USER/DZL/./*
+3: Run DZL from Terminal: bash /home/$USER/DZL/DZL.sh
 \
 \
+4: Run DZL from Application Shortcut:
+\
+\
-3: Run DZL by Running this Command in the Terminal: bash /home/$USER/DZL/DZL.sh
+4-1: Copy 'DZL.desktop' to /home/$USER/.local/share/applications/ in the Terminal:
+cp /home/$USER/DZL/DZL.desktop /home/$USER/.local/share/applications/DZL.desktop
+\
+\
+4-2: Copy the .png-icon to the '/usr/share/icons' folder in the Terminal: sudo cp /home/$USER/DZL-Beta-main/DZL/dzl.png /usr/share/icons/
+\
+\
+4-3: Open the Application Shortcut from the Application Launcher/StartMenu/Dashboard.
 \
 \
 \